PM: Belgium will not take part in US and Israeli war

 belganewsagency.eu

-It must not be a “naive peace”, he emphasised.
-It must be accompanied by the rearmament of Europe and a strengthening of the eastern flank.
-And negotiating has nothing to do with surrendering or abandoning Ukraine, he stressed.
+It must not be a “naive peace”, he said.
+It must be accompanied by the rearmament of Europe and a strengthening of the eastern flank, with no question of surrendering or abandoning Ukraine.

 Prime minister Bart De Wever © BELGA PHOTO DIRK WAEM